-When you navigate back to the Smart, Manual, or Timelapse screens you’ll see a Night Assist dialogue box.
+When you navigate back to the Smart or Manual screens you’ll see a Night Assist dialogue box.
 Tap the “Get Initial Exposure” button to have Arsenal 2 take a series of calibration shots to find perfect exposure for your night scene.

 After Arsenal 2 completes these Initial Exposure shots, the Live View will continue to show your last calibration shot.
 As you adjust the framing of your composition you can tap the Live View refresh button in the upper right corner of the screen.
 This allows you to see the changes you’ve made to your composition until you’ve finalized it.

 Next to the refresh button is a button that allows you to begin a new night exposure calibration.
 This is helpful if your lighting or composition has changed dramatically.
 This button will tell Arsenal 2 to start the series of calibration shots again to find perfect exposure for your new shot.

 Focusing at night can be difficult as well, especially on tiny, distant objects like stars.
 If you tap on the Live View to focus on a point, Arsenal 2 begins its Star Focus assist feature that automatically takes another series of photos to find perfect focus.

 After your composition is finalized and you’ve allowed Arsenal 2 to find focus on your stars, you simply tap the trigger button and Arsenal 2 will trigger a Smart or Manual shot.

 4. Trigger the Shutter

 Press the shutter release button at the bottom of the screen to take a photo.

 Tap the thumbnail image in the lower right corner of the screen to preview your most recent photo.
 You can then swipe right to see previous shots.

 To view the rest of the images in the Arsenal 2 Gallery, tap the Gallery icon in the upper right corner of the image review screen.